collective/collective.contact.plonegroup/README.rst

 In the collective.contact.plonegroup configuration panel, you have to :

-* select some services of your organization to be used in LocalRolesToPrincipals field
+* select some services of your organization to be used in localroles field
 * define some function labels that will be used in each selected organization

-When submitting, for each organization - function combination, a plone group will be created with the id "organization-uid"_"function-id" and name "organizations-name" ("function-name").
+When submitting, for each organization - function combination, a plone group is created with the id "organization-uid"_"function-id" and name "organizations-name" ("function-name").

-The generated plone groups will be used in LocalRolesToPrincipals field, where some local roles can be given to some function for each selected service.
+The generated plone groups will be used in localroles field, where some local roles can be given to some function for each selected service.

 Installation
 ============